sayantansur/libfabric/man/fi_getinfo.3.md

   Endpoints support this capability must meet the usage model as described by fi_trigger.3.

+*FI_SCHEDULE*
+: Indicates that the endpoint should support scheduled operations.
+  Endpoints that support this capability must meet the usage model as descriped by fi_schedule.3.

 *FI_FENCE*
 : Indicates that the endpoint support the FI_FENCE flag on data transfer operations.
 Support requires tracking that all previous